 During the past 30 years, Earth's temperature has begun to rise, and the resulting heat and drought effects are beginning to slow the rate of increasing crop productivity.

-"It's simple really, we release carbon dioxide and other greenhouse gases into the atmosphere and the Earth gets hotter," Cushman said.
+"It's simple really, we release carbon dioxide and other greenhouse gases into the atmosphere and the Earth gets hotter," w88 slot online.
 "More heat leads to greater soil drying and more transpirational water loss, both of which in turn lead to greater possibility of drought stress.
-So, one w88 slot online predictions of global warming is that with all of this heating, we are going to need to make more drought-tolerant plants in the very near future."
+So, one of the predictions of global warming is that with all of this heating, we are going to need to make more drought-tolerant plants in the very near future."

 A microbiologist by training, Cushman received his bachelor's degree from Ursinus College, in Collegeville, Pennsylvania, and his master's and doctorate from Rutgers w88 slot online - New Brunswick, New Jersey.
 He has been a part of the College of Agriculture, Biotechnology and Natural Resources at the w88 slot online of Nevada, Reno since 2000, and also serves as the Director of the Graduate Program in Biochemistry and Molecular Biology.